The long-term impact of (un)conditional cash transfers on labour market outcomes in Ecuador: Research design

-Note that a household's being below the relevant threshold does not only imply that it received the grant when the new targeting rule entered in force, but also it is very likely that it was paid for several months (or even years) until the eligibility status of the household eventually changed (and the Ecuadorian authorities noticed this fact) or the Social Registry Unit updated the cadastre.
-Therefore, a household's being below the cut-off implies that it might have received the HDG for several years.
-According to the administrative register of payments for 2010 (the only year for which we have access to this type of information), the targeting of the grant (relative to the information in the database for households between 30.5 and 42.5 points in the index that we use in our analysis) was excellent, with very low undercoverage (2.56\% of households below the threshold did not receive the grant in 2010) and leakage rates (only 9.58\% of families above the cut-off received payments).\footnote{Obviously, our figures refer only to the households in the Social Registry.
-Considering the whole population that theoretically should receive the grant, although the take-up rates of the programme are high (65\% in the two poorest quintiles in 2013), travel costs, personal identity stigma and dissatisfaction with the government pose notable obstacles to claiming the HDG \parencite{rinehart2017}.} Therefore, our estimate not only captures the (intrinsically interesting) ITT effect but also provides a reasonable lower bound on the local average treatment effect.
+Note that households below the relevant threshold not only received the grant when the new targeting rule came into force, but were also likely to continue receiving it until their eligibility status changed (and this was detected by the authorities) or until the Social Registry Unit updated the cadastre (for instance, if there were eligible siblings).
+Hence, our sample construction ensures that households below the cut-off likely benefited from the HDG for at least two years, unless they lost eligibility.
+According to the administrative payment records for 2010 (the only year for which such data are available), the programme's targeting performance---relative to the database information for households with an index value between 30.5 and 42.5 points---was excellent, with very low undercoverage (1.8\% of children in households below the threshold did not receive the grant) and leakage (only 7.9\% of those in families above the cut-off received payments).\footnote{These figures refer only to households included in our Social Registry sample, i.e. those with poverty-index values between 30.5 and 42.5 points.
+When considering the entire population theoretically eligible for the grant, take-up rates remain high (65\% in the two poorest quintiles in 2013), although travel costs, identity-related stigma and dissatisfaction with the government pose significant barriers to claiming the HDG \parencite{rinehart2017}.} Therefore, our estimates capture not only the intrinsically interesting ITT effect but also provide a reasonable lower bound for the local average treatment effect.\footnote{Although we observe receipt of the HDG in 2010, we do not use this information to estimate the local average treatment effect via a fuzzy RDD.
+Apart from the almost perfect compliance, there are two reasons for this choice.
+First, the discontinuity in the cut-off is very likely to be correlated with receipt of the HDG not only in 2010 but also in subsequent years, for which we lack administrative data.
+Consequently, we do not consider this strategy to offer a better understanding of the long-run effects of the grant.
+Second, in the presence of a discontinuity in the probability of selection (as in our case), inference becomes more complex and requires bootstrap procedures \parencite{dong2019}.
+In practice, this results in lower precision and precludes the use of robust bias-corrected inference, as recommended by \textcite{cattaneo2020a}.}